 Theory and practical application of: pipe joint preparation and design, API (American Petroleum Institute) and AWS (American Welding Society) welding codes specification for pipe and pipe fittings, analysis of joint configuration, plasma and flame cutting of pipes, wire and electrodes selections, beginning of pipe welding blue print and welding symbols, SMAW, GMAW, FCAW and GTAW of pipe joints, non-destructive and destructive test and qualitative concepts of evaluation.
 Welding in the 5G and 6G positions.
-Prerequisite: WLDT 69A with a minimum grade of C. 1 hour lecture, 6 hours laboratory.
+Prerequisite: WLDT 69A with a minimum grade of C. 18 hours lecture, 108 hours laboratory.
+Transfer: CSU.